 The best view of Gaudi’s beautiful ecclesiastical masterpiece (which is famously still unfinished) is not directly beneath the church itself, but instead from the small green park a little walk away.
 Lined with benches and plenty of trees, this quiet and secluded spot feels miles away from the hustle and bustle of the immediate area surrounding the Gaudi building.

 Next, carry on this self-guided Barcelona walking tour right towards the cathedral.
 This is one of the easiest steps of the self-guided tour as its hard to miss the nature-inspired towers of the Sagrada Familia presiding over the rest of the buildings in the area.

 Designed by Antoni Gaudi in the 19th-century, the cathedral is perhaps so famous thanks to the fact that it’s still under construction (and has been this way for over a century).
 The church was only consecrated in 2010 and today you can visit for a fee.
 However, you should know before visiting that this is one of the most popular buildings in Barcelona, meaning you should book your tickets well before you go.
 Purchase your Sagrada Familia tickets here in advance.

 Yes, you read that correctly!
 Barcelona, too, has a Triumphal Arch, just like the famous one in Paris, that of Montpellier, and of course, the Arcul de Triumf in Bucharest.
 Also known as the Arco de Triunfo de Barcelona in Spanish, this arch was constructed in 1888 to act as the main entranceway to the World’s Fair.

-Today, you can wander underneath the archway, all the while admiring the stunning stonework.
+Today, you can wander underneath the archway of the Barcelona Arc de Triomf, all the while admiring the stunning stonework.
 Otherwise, be sure to sit down and rest for a moment or two beneath the palm trees swaying in the breeze and admire the architecture of this Barcelona district.